roachhd/kendo-docs/api/javascript/ui/gantt.md

 ### columns `Array`

-The configuration of the gantt columns.
+The configuration of the Gantt columns.
 An array of JavaScript objects or strings.
 A JavaScript objects are interpreted as column configurations.
 Strings are interpreted as the
 [field](#configuration-columns.field) to which the column is bound.
-The gantt will create a column for every item of the array.
+The Gantt will create a column for every item of the array.

-> If this setting is **not** specified the gantt will create a single column for the task title.
+> If this setting is **not** specified the Gantt will create a single column for the task title.

 #### Example - two columns bound to the "title" and "start" fields